 - DON’T use a razor edge cleaver.
 It may chip or splinter the wood.

-- DO clean your cutting board promptly after EACH use with a damp rag or sponge.
+- DO clean your board promptly after EACH use with a damp rag or sponge.
 Dry immediately with a towel and stand board up to dry thoroughly.

 - DO distribute your cutting over the entire work surface so that it will wear evenly.